An Everdistant Horizon (Worm/Horizon Series)

 For a moment, she considered handing it off to Sobek.
 This was the type of thing for machine learning, but then she discarded that.
 The last thing she needed was for Sobek to be exposed to such…filth at such a stage.

 No, she would build Greg Veder a new computer, one that was her own make.
 And then she would wash her hands of the boy.
-If she ever met him again after this, it would be too damn soon.
+He was a ghost of the past, and she was moving forward.
+If she ever met him again, especially after having been illuminated upon his tastes, it would be too damn soon.

 Honestly, it wouldn't take much effort, a few custom parts, a little rework modifying existing internal pieces, and she could probably have it done over a couple of days.
 Sobek could handle the core programming and processes.
 Along with crafting the necessary peripherals.

-"I'm really doing this," she muttered, before making a decision, getting to her feet she walked towards the tower, taking care to remove the jack that allowed her to access the damn thing in the first place and be exposed the horrors hidden inside, and then, with a thrown elbow, knocked it into the trash barrel beside the desk with a crash.
+"I'm really doing this," she muttered, before making a decision, getting to her feet she walked towards the tower, taking care to remove the jack that allowed her to access the damn thing in the first place and be exposed the horrors hidden inside, and then, with a thrown elbow, knocked it into the trash barrel beside the desk with a crash of plastic and metal.

 "Oops."